syncfusion-content/windowsforms-docs/WindowsForms/SfCalendar/appearance.md

 Me.sfCalendar.Style.Header.NavigationButtonDisabledForeColor = Color.LightGray

-Visibility and alignment of navigation buttons also can be customized.
+The visibility and alignment of navigation buttons can also be customized.

 {% endhighlight  %}